 New roles: There must be someone who is tasked with the obsessive collection, analysis and sharing of key customer insights.
 This role will also be responsible for gathering other sources of customer data to include in the analysis.
 Collaboration and knowledge management will be essential skills.

 When the Marketing Operations function moves from enabling digital marketing to facilitating digital transformation, it requires running marketing more like a business.
 Marketing is often a key element in a company’s digital transformation plan because marketing has been working with digital technologies for years.

 As the pressure on marketing to do more across the company mounts, the MO group becomes more of a shared services function and runs marketing like a business.
 In this process, the MO team works across functions as much as it works with and for marketing.

 New roles: New roles for the MO team in digital transformation center around cross-functional collaboration and running marketing like a business.
 Such new roles could include project management (for projects in and out of marketing), annual planning, and budgeting (establishing and managing).

 I love to see the Stackies every year at the MarTech conference.
 It’s a brilliant way to help marketing operations get real around how they work with technology.

 The same can be said for the organizational structure of the Marketing Operations capability.
 In all my years of writing, nothing has been more popular than organizational charts and models — i.e., how to build, model and organize something new.
 When you’ve never done something before, having a model is extremely helpful.

 Perhaps we could add this as a contest category at the next MarTech conference?
 Invite MO leaders to submit their organizational charts and explain why they are organized this way.
 This kind of insight would be a highly visual way of revealing how the most successful MO teams are structured.
-A glimpse into how these org charts are structured would reveal key best practices for achieving marketing results in 2018.
+A glimpse into how these org charts are structured would reveal key best practices for achieving marketing results.